itay-grudev/SingleApplication/README.md

 The library sets up a `QLocalServer` and a `QSharedMemory` block.
 The first instance of your Application is your Primary Instance.
-It would check if the shared memory block exists and if not it will start a `QLocalServer` and then listen for connections.
-Each subsequent instance of your application would check if the shared memory block exists and if it does, it will connect to the QLocalServer to notify it that a new instance had been started, after which it would terminate with status code `0`.
-The Primary Instance, `SingleApplication` would emit the `instanceStarted()` signal upon detecting that a new instance had been started.
+It would check if the shared memory block exists and if not it will start a `QLocalServer` and listen for connections.
+Each subsequent instance of your application would check if the shared memory block exists and if it does, it will connect to the QLocalServer to notify the primary instance that a new instance had been started, after which it would terminate with status code `0`.
+In the Primary Instance `SingleApplication` would emit the `instanceStarted()` signal upon detecting that a new instance had been started.

 The library uses `stdlib` to terminate the program with the `exit()` function.